AI Publishing Operational Manual

 Complete reference for Claude, Codex, ChatGPT, and any MCP-compatible client.
-Use the publishwith.ai MCP tool to create, update, and manage hosted apps.
+Use the publishwith.ai MCP tool to create, update, and manage governed reports, dashboards, and data-backed artifacts.

 1. Setup

 Add the MCP server to your client once.
-Use the credentials from your dashboard.
+Use OAuth when supported, or a personal API key from Connect for clients that cannot complete OAuth.

 Claude Desktop / Claude Code